Google integration options

 - In your G Suite domain’s Admin console (https://admin.google.com), select Security from the list of controls.

 - If you don't see Security listed, select More controls from the gray bar at the bottom of the page, then select Security from the list of controls.

 - If you can't see the controls, make sure you're signed in as an administrator for the domain.

-- In Security, select Show more > Advanced settings, and then click Manage API client access next to Authentication.
+- In Security, select Advanced settings and click Manage API client access next to Authentication.

 - In the Client Name field, enter the service account's Client ID.
 You should have copied this in Step 3, or you can find it in the Service accounts page.

 - In the One or More API Scopes field, enter “https://www.googleapis.com/auth/drive”

 - Click Authorize.